huuson94/hoamle.github.io/_posts/2016-10-01-essence-machine-deep-learning.md

 ## <a name="study">Course logistics</a>
 (i) 2 sessions/week: 1x "Lecture" session + 1x optional "Study-group" session.
 (ii) Use comment sections in relevant blog posts for questions and discussion if possible.
 Use email as secondary option.
+(iii) Lectures are meant to lead you in the right direction --- just to get your started
+• They are not meant to tell you everything
+• You should utilize the reference reading materials
+• You should utilize the CAs, your classmates, online resources, and your imagination…